 Brette Answers: If you have sole legal custody, then you have decision making authority for all medical and mental health issues.

 Ann's Question: We currently have joint custody.
 Their father lives in another state and has very little involvement in their education or anything else.
 Now that one of the children has been diagnosed with a significant learning disability, he is trying to use joint custody to bar me from getting treatment (he thinks it's too expensive).
-Since he barely sees the children and really does not have a significant relationship with them and is now interfering with their medical treatment, do I have grounds for sole custody?
+Since he barely sees the children and really does not have a significant relationship with them, do I have grounds for sole custody?

 Brette's Answer: Yes, I think that is definitely worth pursuing.
 You can seek sole legal custody, but visitation is still going to be continued most likely.

 Alicia's Question: I have 100% sole legal and physical custody along with a DVRO that protects both me and my minor child from my ex.
 Does a restricted father have the right to access medical documents/history of minor child's medical provider?
 Code 3025 states noncustodial shall, but the verbiage is loosely constructed.

 Brette's Answer: You should check with your attorney to understand what your state laws are.

 Tammy: I have sole custody (both physical and legal) of my 2 children.
 Can my ex-husband's new wife gain access to educational, or health records regarding the children?
 Does he have the right to give consent for the new wife to call my children's school and try to get information regarding counseling?